akdombrowski/pingone-express_js-sample-app-guide/README.md

   <source media="(prefers-color-scheme: light)" type="image/svg" srcset="images/PingOne.svg">
 </picture>

-# PingOne Quickstart Guide - Traditional Web App
+# Integrating PingOne with a Web App

 ###### Express, Server, NodeJS, OAuth 2.0, OIDC, Authz Code Grant Type, Auth, PingOne

-This guide illustrates the steps to integrate\* a [PingOne authentication experience](https://apidocs.pingidentity.com/pingone/main/v1/api/#pingone-authentication-and-authorization) into a traditional web app.
-We'll start with a basic [Express](https://expressjs.com/) server which will serve some basic HTML for a simplified UI.
+This guide shows you the steps needed to integrate\* a [PingOne authentication experience](https://apidocs.pingidentity.com/pingone/main/v1/api/#pingone-authentication-and-authorization) into a traditional web app (one with a server).
+We'll start with a basic [Express](https://expressjs.com/) server which will serve some a simplified UI.

 <small>\*Using [OIDC Authentication using the Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)[^1]</small>